jimorey/CITS3403/README.md

 It can be viewed here: https://study-finder.herokuapp.com/

+**Note:** The site may take a few seconds to load upon the initial visit as Heroku servers are designed to sleep after a short period of time.
+This means if no one has accessed the site for a while the server will take a bit of time to wake-up and respond to the request.

 If you don't want to go through the account creation process and would rather just jump straight in and see how the application works feel free to use this account:

 **Login:** 01010101@student.uwa.edu.au